Legend96th/cisco-networking-notes/NAT.md

   # NAT
   Network Address Translation

-  Can map a private IP address to a publicly routable IP address, selected from a pool of publicly routable IP addresses
+  * Can translate (map) a private IP address to a publicly routable IP address, selected from a pool of publicly routable IP addresses or by using a single address

-  2 types of addresses
-  * Public
-  * Private
+  * Provides security

-  Reserved addresses (free to use):
-  10.0.0.0 to 10.255.255.255
-  172.16.0.0 to 173.31.255.255
-  192.168.0.0 to 192.168.255.255

-  Sender =(1)=> Router =(2)=> ISP =()=> =()=> =()=> =()=>
+    * Keeps the internal topology invisible to extrenals
+    * Hides private addresses from the outsiders
+    * Only allows packets that have a correspondance in the NAT transelation table
+  * Helps reduce public IP address consumption

-  NAT types
+  * NAT types
     * Static NAT
-    * Translate IP addresses one to one
+      * One to one translation
-    * Need one public address for every local one
+      * Needs a public address for every local one
       * Assigned manually by the network administrator
+      * Usually used for servers
     * Dynamic NAT
       * Translate multiple inside local addresses to multiple outside global addresses from a specified pool
+      * Needs one public address for every local address
       * Assigned automatically by the router
-    * Need one public address for every local one
+      * Usually used for hosts with dynamic addresses
+      * Translations lease timers
+        * TCP: 24 hours
     * NAT overloading (PAT - Port Address Translation)
       * Map multiple private (inside local) IP address to a single public (inside global) IP address
+      * Needs one public address for all local addresses
       * Router uses port numbers to identify which host's address is translated
-    * Could have 65000 hosts on a single public IP address
+      * Could have **65000 hosts** on a single public IP address
+      * When a packet is exiting, the source port number is changed only if it's already in use by another traffic flow:
+        * If the source port number isn't already used by another NATted traffic, it'll be used without being changed
+        * If it's already in use by another traffic, the router generates another random un-used port to be assigned to this traffic

 '''